IlyasYakupPekguc/AiLearnProject5/Readme.md

 First of all i'm a second grade student at Gazi University.
 I want to see what ai is about and learn more about the subject.
 This is my official Sixth project about ai.
 My first experience was within a compition named Teknofest.
 Agter gaining interest in AI i'm willing to learn more about this topic and i think the best way to do that is through projects.
 So this is my Fifth YouTube based project.
 While learning i also intend to get a fuller GitHub page.
 So that's a double win-win.
 After finishing the project i intend to continue the YouTube playlist if it apeals to me and my goals.

 2----------------------------------------- THE SUMMARY OF THE PROJECT:
+We're going to pass a news paper through and summerize the important parts from the text.

 3----------------------------------------- CODING NOTES: